CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/08-knime.md

 ## Prerequisite: Installing KNIME Analytics Platform (Not the server part!)

-Download KNIME for (Window/Linux/Mac) from here: [https://www.knime.com/downloads/download-knime](https://www.knime.com/downloads/download-knime)
+Download KNIME for (Window/Linux/Mac) from: [https://www.knime.com/downloads/download-knime](https://www.knime.com/downloads/download-knime)

 Please make sure the intallation is valid and the application starts properly!